 HRTM 1130 - Business Etiquette and Communication

 This course focuses on professionalism in a variety of business settings.
 Topics include professional image and conduct at work, telephone etiquette, table manners, oral and written communication skills, and diversity in the hospitality industry.
-Pre-requisites: All Required Program Admission Co-requisites: None

 HRTM 1140 - Hotel Operations Management